 Fantasy leagues vary, but forcing a fumble is generally worth 1 point.
 Some leagues only award points (2) for a fumble recovery, but I personally like to split these points across two categories.

 A fumble recovery is worth 1 point.

 Interceptions are almost universally worth 2 fantasy points.
 These points counter the -2 fantasy points which are taken from the fantasy quarterback who threw the interception.

 Sacks are worth 1 fantasy point.

 In recent years fantasy defense production has gone through the roof, especially since it is packaged with special teams.
 Fantasy points awarded for ‘Points Allowed’ play a large part in this position's overall production.
-Variations of these settings exist so remember they are only a guideline.
+Variations of this setting are common so remember these groupings are only a guideline:

 If you find this article useful, share it using the social buttons below.
 If you have any feedback, please add it to the comments below and we'll discuss it!
 Or, simply